-NOTE: Complete items 53 through 62 ONLY if item 52 is answered "Yes" \$ Bil.
+NOTE: Complete items 53 through 62 ONLY if item 52 is answered "Yes" \$ Bil .
 Mil.
 Thous.
 Dols.
-53 Certain gains (losses), included in item 23, net income (loss) - Report at gross amount before income tax effect.
+1 53 Certain gains (losses), included in item 23, net income (loss) - Report at gross amount before income tax effect.
 Report income tax effect in item 54.
-See instruction 53 starting on page 21 for details of what to include in this item 2151 1 000 2156 1 54 Income taxes - Provision for U.S. Federal, state, and local incomes taxes.
+See instruction 53 on page 23 for details of what to include in this item 000 enect.
+Report income tax enect in item [34].
+See instruction 33 on page 23 for details of what to include in this item 1 000 Income taxes - Provision for U.S. Federal, state, and local incomes taxes.
 INCLUDE the income tax effect of certain gains (losses) reported in item 53.
-EXCLUDE production royalty payments 000 2400 1 55 Interest income from all sources (including foreign parents and affiliates), after deduction of taxes withheld by the payer.
-Do not net against interest expense (item 56) 000 2401 1 56 Interest expense plus interest capitalized, paid or due to all payees (including to foreign parents and affiliates), before deduction of U.S. tax withheld by the affiliate.
-Do not net against interest income (item 55) 000 2599 1 BEA USE ONLY
+EXCLUDE production royalty payments 2156 000 55 Interest income from all sources (including foreign parents and affiliates), after deduction of taxes withheld by the payer.
+Do not net against interest expense (item 56).
+2400 000 56 Interest expense plus interest capitalized, paid or due to all payees (including to foreign parents and affiliates), before deduction of U.S. tax withheld by the affiliate.
+Do not net against interest income (item 55) 2401 000 DEA LIGE ONLY 1 BEA USE ONLY 2599